Sergey Kurginyan: Post-Soviet period

-In 2011, after the Congress party United Russia, in comments on the nomination of Putin as a candidate for President of Russia, Kurginyan said that "a process that they would like to turn towards a return to radical liberalism, in this side it did not turn".
+In 2011, after the United Russia Party Congress, in comments on the nomination of Putin as a candidate for President of Russia, Kurginyan said that "a process that they would like to turn towards a return to radical liberalism, in this side it did not turn".
 He added that "the de-Stalinization of radical liberalism, the return to the dead mythology and types of social and cultural life, - this all is over in the near future."

 Addressing his supporters, Kurginyan also stressed that this did not happen due to "between others thanks to our modest efforts."

 He is the author and the host of the "anti show" program "The essence of time", published since February 2, 2011 on the video-hosting service Vimeo, the site of the Experimental Creative Center and the site of the virtual club "The essence of time".

 The program, among other things, says the idea of the messianic role of Russia in the modern world.

 Since August 2011 he is co-host (along with Nicholas Svanidze) of the project "The historical process" on TV "Russia."

-Kurginyan wrote many political books such as "Field of the response action", "Russian question", "Post-restructing", "Seventh Scenario","Weakness of power", "Swing", "Esau and Jacob", "Theory and practice of political games", "Radical Islam", "Political Tsunami".
+Kurginyan wrote many political books such as "Field of the response action", "Russian question", "Post-restructuring", "Seventh Scenario","Weakness of power", "Swing", "Esau and Jacob", "Theory and practice of political games", "Radical Islam", "Political Tsunami".

-In July 2014, during the war in Donbass, Kurginyan accused Igor Girkin (Strelkov) of surrendering Sloviansk and not keeping his oath to die in Sloviansk.
-Kurginyan believes that surrendering Sloviansk is a war crime, and Strelkov should be responsible for that.
-Donbass insurgent Pavel Gubarev whacked Kurginyan in the face, and another Donbass insurgent Alexander Borodai promised to shoot Kurginyan to death.
+In July 2014, during the War in Donbas, Kurginyan accused Igor Girkin (Strelkov) of surrendering Sloviansk and not keeping his oath to die in Sloviansk.
+Kurginyan believed that surrendering Sloviansk was a war crime, and Strelkov should be responsible for that.
+Donbas separatist Pavel Gubarev whacked Kurginyan in the face, and the prime minister of the Donetsk People's Republic, Alexander Borodai, promised to shoot Kurginyan to death.
 According to Aleksandr Dugin, Kurginyan is a traitor and is working for oligarchs, Yukos and Israel.

 In the words of journalist Alexander Nevzorov, if we had had Kurginyan and Dugin instead of Putin, "there would have been hell for all of us to pay, they would have unleashed a European and World War without a shadow of a doubt, without considering consequences at all".
 But "Dugin and Kurginyan do not have the slightest impact on what is going on in the Kremlin and do not even get coaching there".